Understanding the Emotional Impact of Living with Piles

 Introduction

 Having piles isn’t only about physical discomfort.
-It also causes emotional stress that no one wants to speak about.
 The pain can influence your mood, sleep, and confidence.
 You may be too shy to report it to others or even go see a doctor.
 Silence contributes to the weight.

 Most individuals with piles are afraid of social gatherings.
-They fear either pain or embarrassment that may arise suddenly.
 They are worried about bleeding at any moment.
-These everyday challenges start causing anxiety or depression later on.
 It is difficult to concentrate at work or have fun with family and friends.

 What are piles?